akfgfragments – 2nd interview

 Masafumi Gotoh: This time, the album has been recorded outside Japan, without any directors.
 So we had to take care of everything by ourselves.
 Facing this technical matter, we had to choose who was going to take up the reins and lead the recording.
 As a result, I suggested doing it first.
 Then, since we had a very tight schedule which we couldn’t take care of all together of the mixing verification, I went there alone, explained the situation to others, gathered their opinion and did a report for the mixing.
 That was my part.

 The songs were recorded in 4 different places: Studio 606, Landmark Studio, Cold Brain Studio and Aoyama Compal Studio.
 What did the recording in the USA bring more to the album and why did you choose Studio 606 in particular?

 Kensuke Kita: To use the Foo Fighters’ Studio 606 was the chance to see Sound City: Real to Reel.
 The Neve console (appearing in the documentary) is the one with which were recorded numerous artists albums that we all love so we really did wish to use it.
 Actually, we wanted to show off a little by going to that Foo Fighters studio (laugh).

-Takahiro Yamada: When we made this album, Foo Fighters band name came out as key word at the beginning.
+Takahiro Yamada: When we made this album, the Foo Fighters band name came out as a keyword at the beginning.